 Winter Storm Recovery Resources

 Feb.
 2021 has been epic!
 Portions of Boerne and Kendall County remained below freezing for the better part of a week and we saw multiple waves of icy weather and two snowstorms.
 We know many people fared well during this week of nonstop winter weather.
-We also know that many people struggled through utility outages and water damage and the impacts will continue.
-Below is key information that will help homeowner, renters and property owners navigate during the recovery process.
+We also know that many people struggled through utility outages and water damage, and the impacts will continue.
+Below is key information that will help homeowners, renters and property owners navigate the recovery process.

 Boerne Mayor Tim Handren and Kendall County Judge Darrel Lux have filed disaster declarations, as has Gov. Greg Abbott.
 President Joe Biden also partially approved the governor’s request for a major disaster declaration.
 Kendall County was approved in the initial request and has been approved for FEMA Federal Emergency Management Agency Individual Assistance.

-The Governor and TDEM will continue to work to ensure the federal government provides appropriate assistance to individual Texans as well as to the state and local governments.
+The Governor and the Texas Division of Emergency Management (TDEM( will continue to work to ensure the federal government provides appropriate assistance to individual Texans as well as to state and local governments.

-We invite you to also complete as survey for the Texas Dept. of Emergency management.
+We invite you to also complete a survey for TDEM.
 This damage collection survey will assist our local jurisdictions with eligibility for potential federal recovery programs.